michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 use_s3: TRUE
 ```

-The above configuration is set for running the forecasts for 30 days starting June 01, 2022.
+**restart_file:** indicates the name of the latest forecast file if it is warm start. `.na` means a cold start.

+**start_datetime:** indicates historical data assimilation start date and time.
+For this tutorial, we set it to `2022-06-01 00:00:00`.

+**end_datetime:** indicates historical data assilmilation end date and time.

+**forecast_start_datetime:** indicates forecast start date and time.
+For this tutorial, we set it to `2022-06-02 00:00:00`.

+**forecast_horizon:** indicates the length of time in days into the future for which forecasts are to be generated.
+Since FCRE forecasts currently uses NOAA 16-day forecasts as one of the drivers, for this tutorial, we set it to `16.0`

-*IMPORTANT: A key entry to configure is sim_name - make sure you configure it with `sim_name: tutorial_<yourname>`* This customizes the run so for you, separates your files from other people's files, and enables you to check on the results later.
+**sim_name:** indicates the simulation name which is being used to distinguish different forecast runs.
+The forecast outputs are categorized in different directories based on this key.
+For this tutorial, we set it to `tutorial_<yourname>`.
+This customizes the run so for you, separates your files from other people's files, and enables you to check on the results later.

+**configure_flare:** indicates the name of the main configuration file.

+**configure_obs:** indicates the name of the observation processing configuration file.

+**use_s3:** identifies whether we want to use S3 storage to store forecast outputs or not.
+If set to `FALSE`, the outputs will store locally, otherwise, when set to `TRUE`, all the outputs will be transferred to the S3 storage.

+The above configuration is set for running the forecasts starting June 01, 2022.

 This is a configuration for "cold-starting", with no forecast history (`restart_file: .na`).
 So keep in mind that the forecast outputs and results for the first few days, let's say 5 days, are not accurate and should be ignored.
 When you configure your forecast retroactive runs, keep in mind to plan for this "ramp-up" period as you configure the yml file.